Try a Free Live AI Golf Lesson TRY FREE

 Downcock Pump Drill to Increase Lag

-Every golfer wants to know how to create more lag in his swing to hit the ball farther.
+Every golfer wants to know how to create more lag in the swing to hit the ball farther.

-With this one simple drill, I guarantee you'll have more lag in 5 minutes than you ever dreamt possible.
+With this one simple drill, I guarantee you will have more lag in 5 minutes than you ever thought possible.

 "...my clubhead speed was around 80 mph....I have been working on the downcock pump drill...and my speed has increased to about 100 mph and added many yards to all my shots!"